jchavezc/jchavezc.github.io/_teachings/Math_of_Social_Choice_and_Finance.md

 - week: 11 to 13
   topic: Course Project
-  description: Plan your future financially according to your particular life situat
+  description: Plan your future financially according to your particular life situation.